 On the positive side landlords came out on the right side of the vote on ‘rental properties being fit for human habitation’, although it is likely that a Labour government would attempt to push through that same legislation should they gain power.
 However, with many Conservative MPs being landlords themselves we should perhaps expect fewer additional parliamentary assaults on buy-to-let landlords.

 Whether property investment in general or buy to let hotel investment in particular, is the right investment for you will depend on your investment goals.

 The days of huge capital appreciation seem to be over, for now, however, rental yields deliver a good residual income and generally keep pace with inflation.

 So, whilst buy-to-let can be a more expensive investment to make, it can still be made to work.

 It is also worth noting that even with a market slowdown and a major price adjustment property will continue to remain unaffordable for many for the foreseeable future.

-Indeed, a recent survey by Knight Frank estimates that by 2021 as many as one-in-four Britons will be renting which suggests that with the correct advice and strategy buy-to-let investment can be a good investment now and in the future.
+Indeed, a recent survey by The Guardian estimates that by 2021 as many as one-in-four Britons will be renting which suggests that with the correct advice and strategy buy-to-let investment can be a good investment now and in the future.

 At Sterling Woodrow, we pride ourselves on helping new buy-to-let investors get a solid start in the market and are happy to speak to you about your long-term goals and ambitions in property investment.